Rinbo/online-store-nodejs/README.md

 # Pizza Ordering Node.js

-Example project for creating an API endpoint with node.js for:
+Example project for creating an API endpoint with node.js with the following features:

-- Creating a user
+- Create a user
-- Adding pizzas to a cart
+- Add pizzas to a cart
 - Making an order and handling transactions using Stripe
 - Send an email receipt using Mailgun